jasnoorkaurmann0/Induction-Program/README.md

 ## 9am to 11am
 #### Priya Darshni ma'am took a long but great session on Universal Human Values .
 She talked about what it means to live a happy and fulfilling life.
 She explained the ideas of happiness and contentment, and how they affect our daily actions and decisions.
 The session gave us a new way to think about true happiness  .Ma'am also shared real-life examples, which made the session more interesting and easy to relate to.
 ## 11am to 12:30pm
 #### We had a lecture by Dr. Arvind Dhingra , and it was quite interactive.
 He called 7 boys and 7 girls on stage to play a fun team strategy game.
 It was really entertaining to watch.
-After that,  we had a break from 12:30pm to 1:30pm.
-## 01:30pm to 02:30pm
-#### We had our English test. it was pretty basic and went really well.
-## 02:30pm to 03:30pm
-#### We had our Maths test too . it was super easy and mostly stuff was from 8th to 12th grade.
 # Day 3 ( 04 August 2025 )
 ## 08:30am to 09:00am
 #### Harpreet ma'am talked to us about scholarship opportunities and encouraged us to sign up on Buddy4Study.
 She explained how the platform regularly shares updates on scholarships, making it easier for us to stay informed and apply on time